 Here are some steps you can take to keep your cholesterol levels in check:

 High Blood Pressure - Also called Hypertension, high blood pressure causes higher than normal force of blood against the artery walls.
 Untreated hypertension can damage the arteries, heart, kidneys, and other organs.
-This damage can further lead to increased risk of heart attacks, strokes, and also kidney failure.
+This damage can further lead to an increased risk of heart attacks, strokes, and also kidney failure.
 It can also cause vision & memory loss, fluid accumulation in the lungs, circulatory problems, and several other health issues.

 Here are some steps you can take to keep your blood pressure in check: